Hobbocop/techCase/README.md

 ```
 java -jar tc.jar
 ```
+- Or manually compile and run (instructions further down)
 - There is currently only one user available with username and password both being "1" (This user is an Admin, and I would recommend you don't delete or change this users priveleges)
 - Once logged in you can add more users (and also decide if they're admins) by opening user administration tools from the top menu: File->Edit Users...
 - Services will be periodically checked (every 5 seconds) if they're running or not, a satus message at the bottom of the window will say when it the background thread is currently checking all services.